 In addition to the potential risks of the herb to humans, it can be toxic to livestock.
-Toxic effects in livestock include reports of edema of the ears, eyelids and face due to photosensitization after the animal eats the grass.
+Harmful effects in livestock include reports of edema of the ears, eyelids, and face due to photosensitization after the animal eats the grass.
 Exposure to sunlight activates hypericin in the plant.

-Adverse effects have been reported in horses, sheep and pigs, including an amazing gait and blistering or peeling skin.
+Adverse effects have been reported in horses, sheep, and pigs, including a fantastic gait and blistering or peeling skin.
 Smaller animals, such as rabbits, suffer serious side effects from the accidental ingestion of St. John’s wort.

 The Association of Veterinary Botanical Medicine (AMBV), which was founded in 2002 as a branch of the American Veterinary Medical Association (AMVA), offers a page on its website to report the adverse effects of St. John’s wort or any other herb in cats, dogs or other animals.

-When used internally or externally, the herb can cause photodermatitis in humans with clear or sensitive skin, after exposure to sunlight or other sources of ultraviolet light.
-There have also been some case reports of side effects in breast-feeding women taking hypericum extract.
+When used internally or externally, the herb can cause photodermatitis in humans with clear or sensitive skin after exposure to sunlight or other ultraviolet light sources.
+Some case reports have also reported side effects in breastfeeding women taking hypericum extract.

-Changes have been reported in the nutritional quality and taste of milk, as well as the reduction or cessation of breastfeeding.
-In addition, it is known that St. John’s wort causes headaches, stiff neck, nausea or vomiting and high blood pressure in susceptible individuals.
+Changes have been reported in the nutritional quality and taste of milk and the reduction or cessation of breastfeeding.
+In addition, it is known that St. John’s wort causes headaches, stiff neck, nausea or vomiting, and high blood pressure in susceptible individuals.

 The herb of San Juan has a series of problematic interactions with many drugs.
-It has been reported to interact with amphetamines, inhalants for asthma, decongestants, diet pills, narcotics, tryptophan and tyrosine (amino acids), as well as antidepressant medications and certain foods.
+It has been reported to interact with amphetamines, inhalants for asthma, decongestants, diet pills, narcotics, tryptophan, tyrosine (amino acids), antidepressant medications, and certain foods.

-It has also been reported to interfere with the effectiveness of contraceptive pills, as well as with indinavir (Crixivan) and other AIDS medications.
+It has also been reported to interfere with the effectiveness of contraceptive pills and indinavir (Crixivan), and other AIDS medications.